Journey Essentials

 The next post, the last of my introduction, teases curiosity about the journey ahead.

-Here is a question: What, if any, of this “operation order” did you find helpful before delving into this subject?
-If so, how?
+Now here is a question.
+What information in this “operation order” did you find helpful for delving into this subject?

 Let me know below in “comments”.